TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 .. code-block:: nginx

-   # In your Nginx configuration, you can pass the context as a fastcgi parameter
+   # In your nginx configuration, you can pass the context as a fastcgi parameter
    location ~ \.php$ {
       include         fastcgi_params;
       fastcgi_index   index.php;